admataz/admataz.com/src/content/pages/cv.md

 **Tel:** +44 7757 234443  **Email:** [adam@admataz.com](mailto:adam@admataz.com) **Web:** [admataz.com](http://admataz.com)

 ## Web Developer, Technical Lead, Technologist
-I am a full stack web developer with over 15 years professional experience.
-I am equally comfortable developing RESTful web services and content management tools as I am happy programming client-side web applications and interfaces for desktop and mobile.
-I am familiar with web standards across the tiers and have a continually growing knowledge of a range of open source languages, tools, libraries, frameworks and applications that help deliver the end product to the user.
-Over the years I have extended myself to interaction design, information architecture, education, game design, business strategy and project management, but at the core has always been the mechanics of web technologies: code, data and people.
-I love the web: to a technologist like me it is a giant puzzle and playground.
-And as a platform for people, ideas and culture, it is my passion.
+I am an experienced senior web developer bringing deep technical knowledge and leadership to the teams I work with.
+My understanding of the languages, tools, libraries, frameworks and applications of the web - and my insights into process, architecture and best practices help deliver the end product to the user.

 ## My skills and experience
 ### Web programming languages and technologies
+- Node.js for building web services and server-side applications
 - PHP and MySQL for server-side application development
-- JavaScript on the client side for data visualisation, browser-based web apps and interface enhancements
+- JavaScript for data visualisation, browser-based web apps and enhanced interfaces
-- Node.js for building web services and server-side applications
-- HTML and CSS for document markup and presentation
+- HTML and SASS/CSS for document markup and presentation
+- Small bits of Ruby for process scripts
-- Flash and ActionScript for RIAs and games
+- ActionScript and Flash (back in the day)

 ### Libraries, frameworks and APIs
-- MVC with CodeIgniter, CakePHP, Kohana
+- Node.js and the world of npm for developing networked web applications and developer tooling.
+- Currently: React, Redux, VueJS… the ever expanding arsenal of client-side JavaScript tools, frameworks and libraries.
+Also: jQuery, Dojo, Backbone…
+- d3.js, Mapbox, Tableau data visualisation tools
-- Drupal build, and custom module and theme development
+- PHP, Drupal and Wordpress - custom module and theme development
-- WordPress custom theme and plugin development
-- Node.js, Restify, and MongoDB for serving a large database of documents
-- A range of JavaScript tools and libraries including jQuery, Backbone.js, Handelbars.js, Dojo Toolkit, YUI.
+- BDD and Unit test driven development using Mocha, Chai, Sinon, Tape, Cucumber, Webdriver.io.
-- APIs: Urban Airship, Twitter, Facebook, Google+, Google Maps, Last.FM, Delicious, Flickr, YouTube, Vimeo
+- APIs: Twitter, Facebook, Google+, Google Maps, YouTube, Urban Airship, Vimeo…
-- Fun with Arduino and nodebots.
+- Fun and experiments with JohnnyFive for Arduino, and related JavaScript-enabled hardware (Raspberry Pi, Espruino and Tessel)

-### Technical infrastructure
+### Infrastructure and DevOps
 - Linux web server config and management (Ubuntu, CentOS, RHEL)
+- Sever provisioning with Ansible and shell scripts
+- Deployment management using Jenkins, git hooks, beanstalkapp.com and deploybot.com
-- Various cloud services - AWS, Rackspace, Nodejitsu, MongoHQ
+- Set up and integration with cloud services - AWS, Rackspace, Linode, DigitalOcean
-- Grunt and Gulp for builds
+- npm scripts, Webpack, Browserify, Grunt and Gulp for build tools
-- Puppet and Vagrant for development environments
+- Docker Containers and Vagrant for development environments
 - Version control and code repositories with Subversion and Git
-- Issue tracking with Trac, Redmine and Sifter
+- Issue tracking and Project Management with GitHub, Sifter,  Pivotal Tracker and Atlassian (Jira, Confluence, Bitbucket)

-### People, principles and processes
+### Architecture, people, principles and processes
+- Defining technical approaches and technical architecture for projects
-- Enjoyed working with with Agile & SCRUM led teams
+- Working with with Agile & SCRUM led teams
 - Client consultation and liaison
 - Project management, budgets, planning and scheduling
 - Technical delivery and studio resource management